Name: spider monkeys are a group of seven closely related species that belong to the Ateles genus and Atelinae subfamily.

 Location: spider monkeys are found in the tropical forests of Central and South America, from southern Mexico to Brazil.

-According to reports submitted to WildSide, the best places to see spider monkeys are as follows:
+According to reports submitted to WildSide, you can see spider monkeys in the following places:

 |Place||Chance to see||User rating||No. reports|